philz1337x/clarity-upscaler/README.md

 If you are not familiar with cog read: <a href=https://github.com/replicate/cog/blob/main/docs/getting-started-own-model.md>cog docs</a>

-- Download Checkpoints and LoRa's from Cvitai and put in /models folder
+- Download Checkpoints and LoRa's from Cvitai and put in /models folder (a download_weights.py file to prepare everything with one file is in work)

 ```
 https://civitai.com/models/46422/juggernaut